surlykke/WindowArranger/README.md

 swaymsg '[title=Window1] focus'
 ```

-So those strings must be valid swaymsg selectors.
+So those strings must be valid swaymsg criteria.

 If no configfile is given WindowArranger will read the configuration from standard input, so you could also do: